 Our son Eric lives in upstate New York and he loves grits as much as I do.
-Since the food item is not known in his neck of the woods, he had to ask the local grocer to stock it for him.
-Since the grocer agreed to furnish the shelves with the product, he is now one happy camper.
+Since the food item is not a grocery store staple in his neck of the woods, he had to ask the local store manager to stock it for him.
+Ever since his request was honored by that man in charge, he has become one happy camper.

 I remember when my car broke down in east Texas (Trouble In Texas) and a local gas station operator towed me to his establishment in the town of Winnie.
-He invited me to have breakfast with his family and I was amazed to find they were serving those ” grits”.
-I felt right at home when he took his fried eggs and mashed them into the grits along with a glob of butter.
-Needless to say, I didn’t have to apologize when I followed suit.
+He invited me to have breakfast with his family and I was amazed to find they were serving those ” grits” just the way I like them.
+When he took his fried eggs and mashed them into the grits along with a glob of butter, I felt right at home.
+Needless to say, I didn’t have to apologize when I followed suit and did the same.

 So What Is It?

 Grits is a food made from a dish of boiled cornmeal.
 Hominy grits are a type of grits made from hominy – corn that has been treated with an alkali in a process called nixtamalization with the pericarp removed.

 If all that sounds complicated, it is simply a coarse ground white corn meal type food that mixes with water to form a popular dish served different ways in the South.
 It is now available almost everywhere except maybe the North Eastern part of the United States.